juanmahv/juanmahv.github.io/_posts/2014-05-06-how-to-write-a-small-plasmoid-fo.md

 The json parsing is guarded by an *if*, the reason is that during the request, the function *callback* is called several times before the server delivered a response with text.

-Note that *callback* get invoked asynchronously, that is, the function *request* just set the property *onreadystatechange* to call *callback* on each response from server, but it does not call the function itself.
+Note that *callback* get invoked asynchronously: The function *request* just set the property *onreadystatechange* to call *callback* on each response from server, but it does not invoke the function itself.

-How’s all this tarted?
+How’s all this started?
 Well I defined a timer element, which request the ip and isp once per minute by calling *request()*.
 Parameters  are the url to the *ip-api.com* server, and the *callback* function.

 {% highlight qml %}
  Timer {